1inch/limit-order-protocol/description.md

         | 12-32 bytes | 9-12 byte | 5-8 byte | 1-4 byte |
         | 00…000 | 448 (predicate3 offset) | 320 (predicate2 offset) | 64 (predicate1 offset) |

-        The final calldata for the offsets in hex is
+        The final calldata for the predicate in hexadecimal is

         ```bash
         # offsets